-On the other hand, eye-rolling waves of #DryJanuary posts might wake us up to something we probably should have noticed already: that while we are sluiced in a sybaritic splendor of wine options, we’ve been limiting non-drinking customers—or those of us who’ve out-aged our ability to process a third drink—to the mere choice of soda and diet soda.
+The waves of #DryJanuary posts that crop up at this time of year highlight something those of us in the wine community probably should have noticed already: that while we are sluiced in a sybaritic splendor of wine options, we’ve been limiting non-drinking customers—or those of us who’ve out-aged our ability to process a third drink—to the mere choice of soda and diet soda.
 Therein lies an opportunity.
 Fresh juices, teas, herbs, spices, and vinegars, along with all of the appurtenances of cocktail culture that modern bars are stocked with, give us a chance to be creative, excite customers, and make a buck (or 12).
 New non-alcoholic products are coming to market, too, and while some are overpriced, neutered replacements for existing spirits, others are tasty and, in the right hands, can expand upon the range of what a good beverage manager can offer.
 With this in mind, we have asked some friends to contribute a few recipes for a new style of “soft" drink, to lend inspiration to, and expand upon, our booze-driven beverage programs.

 "I think [non-alcoholic options are] important in two directions: both hospitality and business.
 On the one hand, you want everyone who walks in the door to have the opportunity to drink something special, and having specialty non-alcoholic options makes them feel like their preferences are being given weight.
 On the business side of things, if Coke is $2 and soft cocktails are $8, that drives revenue—and ideally also makes people want to return."– Mia Van de Water, MS, Sommelier, Eleven Madison Park